 7. End the journey with the Exit element:

-1. Open the Push On app.
-Go to the Settings section and click the Communication manager button:
+1. If you haven't seen the pop-up about sending pushes yet, go to the Settings section and click the Communication manager button:

 Check the box to enable push notifications and click Confirm.